solsticedhiver/mental_calculation/README.md

 # Requirements

-* for the Windows version: all dependancies are included.
+* for the Windows version: all dependancies are included in the binary version
 * for the source version:
-    - python 3.6
+    - python 3.6 or more recent
     - PyQt5

+  You need to generate the python files needed for the gui with the following commands:

+      cd gui
+      pyuic5 settings.ui > settings.py
+      pyuic5 main.ui > main.py

 # Configuration file
 *mentalcalculation* saves its settings in a configuration file: